ethanrange/c-maze-generation/README.md

 ## About

 This repository contains the source code for our Maze generation extension for the Imperial Y1 C Project.
-Using C and the Rayib game engine, we have implemented 3 maze generation algorithm visualisations, **Randomised Prim's**, **Randomised Kruskal's** and **Recursive Backtracking**, as well as **Dijkstra's pathfinding algorithm**.
+Using C and the Raylib game engine, we have implemented 3 maze generation algorithm visualisations, **Randomised Prim's**, **Randomised Kruskal's** and **Recursive Backtracking**, as well as **Dijkstra's pathfinding algorithm**.

 ## Examples